What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 What causes the runner's high or exercise high?

-Recent research shows that the exercise high is primarily caused by endocannabinoids, not endorphins as previously believed.
+Emerging research suggests that the exercise high is primarily caused by endocannabinoids, not endorphins as previously believed.
 Your body produces natural cannabis-like compounds called endocannabinoids (especially anandamide) during sustained exercise.
 Unlike endorphins, these can cross the blood-brain barrier and directly affect brain receptors, creating feelings of euphoria, reduced anxiety, and decreased pain sensitivity.

 How long do you have to exercise to get a runner's high?